peymanshahidi/minimum_wage/README.md

 ### 4.3.1.
 Figures

 Table below provides a detailed mapping between each figure used in the text of the paper, which R script generates it, and its dataset dependencies.
+(Note that the location in paper entries correspond to the published version of the manuscript, not the version produced by the replication package.)
 All figures will be stored in `writeup/plots` after the project is built.